core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 11. Validating that the format and parameters of public keys of group members are consistent with the countersignature algorithm and related parameters used in the respective OSCORE group.

-The Group Manager described in {{I-D.ietf.ace-key-groupcomm-oscore}} provides this functionality.
+The Group Manager described in {{I-D.ietf-ace-key-groupcomm-oscore}} provides this functionality.

 # Security Considerations  # {#sec-security-considerations}